Malvern, Worcestershire: Town centre

-Malvern's rapid urbanisation during the latter half of the 19th century spread eastwards and northwards from Great Malvern, the traditional town centre on the steep flank of the Worcestershire Beacon, and engulfed the manors and farms in the immediate area.
-It was often the farms, such as Pickersleigh (now known as Pickersleigh Court and previously known as Pickersleigh House), near Great Malvern, and the Howsells in Malvern Link which merged with Great Malvern in 1900 that gave their names to many of the new neighbourhoods.
-The urban agglomeration continued to spread, and by the middle of the 20th century had reached the suburban parishes of West Malvern, Malvern Wells, Newland, Madresfield, and Guarlford.

 Climate

-Malvern lies in the Lower Severn/Avon plain affording it a degree of shelter caused by virtue of its nestling in between the Cotswold hills to the east, the Welsh Hills and Mountains to the west, and Birmingham plateau to the north.
-Although as with all the British Isles it has a maritime climate, the local topography means summer warmth can become emphasised by a slight foehn effect off the surrounding hills.
-The record maximum stands at 35.8c(96.4f) set in August 1990.
-Typically 17.3 days of the year will reach 25.1c(77.2f) or higher and the annual warmest day should reach 29.8c(85.6f) according to the 1971–00 observing period.
+Malvern lies in the lower Severn/Avon plain affording it a degree of shelter caused by virtue of its nestling in between the Cotswold hills to the east, the Welsh hills and mountains to the west, and Birmingham plateau to the north.
+Although as with all the British Isles it has a maritime climate, the local topography means summer warmth can become emphasised by a slight effect of Foehn wind off the surrounding hills.
+The record maximum stands at 35.8 C set in August 1990.
+Typically 17.3 days of the year will reach 25.1 C or higher and the annual warmest day should reach 29.8 C according to the 1971–00 observing period.

 Winter temperature inversions can also occur given the correct conditions allowing very low minima to occur.
 Nonetheless, on average the region is one of the warmest non-coastal areas in the UK, with overall night time minima in particular rivalling more urban areas.
-Indeed, despite the notable low absolute minima (several weather-observing sites nearby having fallen below −20 °C in the past) the annual average frost ratio is a mere 33 days per year (1971–00), actually lower than more urbanised weather station locations such as London's Heathrow Airport.
-A new absolute minimum of −19.5 °C (−3.1 °F) was recently set during the record cold month December 2010.
-Prior to this the coldest nights were recorded in the winter of 1981/82; -18.1 °C (−0.6 °F) in December 1981, −18.0 °C (−0.4 °F) in January 1982.
+Indeed, despite the notable low absolute minima (several weather-observing sites nearby having fallen below −20 C in the past) the annual average frost ratio is a mere 33 days per year (1971–00), actually lower than more urbanised weather station locations such as London's Heathrow Airport.
+An absolute minimum of −19.5 C was set during the record cold month December 2010.
+Before this, the coldest nights were recorded in the winter of 1981/82; -18.1 C in December 1981, −18.0 C in January 1982.

 The sunniest year was 2003, when 1776 hours of sunshine were recorded.

-Rainfall averages around 740mm per year with over 1 mm being recorded on 123 days of the year.
+Rainfall averages around 740 mm per year, with over 1 mm being recorded on 123 days of the year.
 Snowfall is highly variable.
 When winter low pressure systems move from south-west to north-east the Malvern area is often on the northern flank, meaning heavy snowfall while areas further south and east receive rain or no precipitation at all.
 However, when snowfall arrives by means of convective showers driven by northerly, north–westerly or north–easterly winds the area tends to be one of the least snowy parts of the UK, owing to its sheltered positioning.